rd636/adc_scripts/README.md

   - all those certKeys you deleted from the configuration may have left the associated files behind in the /nsconfig/ssl folder.
 This script will move those files into a single gzip file you can delete or archive.
   - Third-party certificate management tools probably left behind old files which this will help remove.
 - dsk_clean.sh - Free disk space in /var and /flash.
+- storage_cleanup.sh - Run this script for periodic monitoring and cleanup of storage space.
+  - This is a combination of chk_dsk_space and dsk_clean scripts.
+  - Runs a cleanup of /var and /flash when needed.
+  - Reports an error if the cleanup did not restore sufficient space.

 ## Run them as a Configuration Job